ngtrangminhduc/Overheat-Sensor/index.md

 October 23, 2018: Demonstrated my sensor to Kristian.
 The code worked, but the address was not the desired one.
+After researching, I know how to change the address from 0x40 to 0x42 through Adafruit, by using pinout A0 and A1 (https://learn.adafruit.com/adafruit-hdc1008-temperature-and-humidity-sensor-breakout/pinouts).
+However, since Adafruit has discontinued this product, I had to buy the ones without those pinouts.

 October 21, 2018: Finished the Python code.